3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 **Q: How to program devices connecting to GPIO/I2C on 96Boards?**

-One of the great value of 96Boards is connecting sensors and devices and programming LED, relay, motors and etc, Reading the blog series is a great introduction to program GPIO/I2C devices on 96Boards:
+One of the great value of 96Boards is connecting sensors and devices and programming LED, relay, motors and etc to create robotics, cameras, set-top-boxes, wearables, medical devices, vending machines, building automation, industrial control, digital signage, and casino gaming consoles.

+Reading the blog series is a great introduction to program GPIO/I2C devices on 96Boards:

 * [Programming GPIO from bash](http://www.96boards.org/blog/96boards-box-experience-guide-4/)